timschmidt/hypertri/README.md

 The deployed WASM app is available at
 <https://timschmidt.github.io/hypertri/>.

-The current owned implementation includes simple and holed earcut-style polygon triangulation with exact local-intersection curing and split fallback, exact incremental Delaunay triangulation for point sets, and closed-ring constrained triangulation for one exterior ring plus holes.
-The CDT path also recovers constraint segments by exact edge flips, inserts exact vertices at proper constraint intersections, splits constraints at those vertices and at existing collinear vertices, and re-legalizes unconstrained edges with exact in-circle predicates.
-Full DCEL cavity deletion/remeshing remains the next CDT porting surface.
+The app links back to the project repository and exercises the polygon earcut, point-set Delaunay, constrained CDT, and runtime-selection surfaces.

+## Current Status

+Implemented and tested:

+- Exact point and polygon input types backed by `hyperreal::Real`.
+- Ring normalization from flat vertices plus `hole_indices`.
+- Polygon structural facts for vertex/ring counts, known degenerate and axis-aligned edges, exact-rational coordinate summaries, symbolic dependency summaries, signed ring area, and local turn consistency.
+- Earcut-style triangulation for simple and holed polygons.
+- Local-intersection curing and split fallback for difficult earcut inputs.
+- Exact incremental Delaunay triangulation for point sets.
+- Closed-ring constrained triangulation for one exterior ring plus holes.
+- Constraint recovery by exact edge flips.
+- Exact vertex insertion at proper constraint intersections.
+- Constraint splitting at inserted intersection vertices and existing collinear vertices.
+- Re-legalization of unconstrained edges with exact in-circle predicates.
+- Runtime polygon algorithm selection when `runtime-select` is enabled.
+- Optional `f64` entry points that reject non-finite input and exact-lift finite coordinates before topology is decided.
+- WASM UI example built with Trunk and deployed through GitHub Pages.

 For constrained output, `constraints()` reports the caller's original constraints and `constraint_edges()` reports the planarized protected